Regulations relating to resource management in the petroleum activities

 Those serving as fisheries experts must have completed and passed a test for an approved course.
 The Norwegian Petroleum Directorate shall stipulate the professional content, time and location of such courses and shall issue a course certificate.
 A fee may be required for participation in the course.

-Those participating in the course must be proficient in Norwegian and English and document that they have, over the course of the last five years, been active fishermen for at least twelve consecutive months.
-They must also document knowledge about fishery activities in the waters where the vessel conducting geophysical survey will be operating, differentiated as south of 62 degrees north, between 62–67 degrees north and north of 67 degrees north.
+Those participating in the course must be proficient in Norwegian and English and document that they have, over the course of the last five years, been active fishermen or had equivalent relevant experience for at least twelve consecutive months.
+They must also document knowledge about fishery activities in the waters where the vessel conducting geophysical survey will be operating, differentiated as south of 62 degrees north and north of 62 degrees north.
 The person in question must, as a minimum, hold a navigation certificate as a class B or D 5 fishing boat skipper without restrictions.
-In addition a 1 year of experience as skipper or first officer is also required.
+In addition, a one year of experience as skipper or first officer is also required.

-The fisheries expert must, every five years after passing the course, be able to document that, over the last five years, he/she has been an active fisher or fisheries expert for at least twelve consecutive months.
+The fisheries expert must, every five years after passing the course, document that, over the last five years, he/she has been an active fisher or fisheries expert for at least twelve consecutive months.
+The active period is calculated according to regulations of 22.
+December 2011 no. 1523 regarding qualification and certificates for sailors section 16.

 The Norwegian Petroleum Directorate has an overview of people who have passed the course and issues verifications of the right to practice as a fisheries expert.
 This verification is valid for five years and must then be renewed.
 The Norwegian Petroleum Directorate can decide that those who do not fulfil the activity criteria as an active fisherman or fisheries expert or otherwise do not fulfil their obligations as fisheries expert, may lose their right to practice as a fisheries expert.